arnobase/lucky-ui-1-fork/wiki/doc.md

 It's important to understand how dApp Staking works in Astar Network.

 Token holders can stake their tokens on their favourite dApp and rewards are sent both to the staker and to the dApp developper.
 It’s a smart way to incentive the builders even if unfortunatly some dApps can receive many rewards and doesn’t build so much in the ecosystem.
-This is why it's important that the token holders take the time to choose the dApp on which they stake.
+This is why it's important that the token holders take the time to choose the dApp on which they stake/vote.

 One word about the security, when a user stakes on a dApp, the tokens stay in the wallet of the user.
 The tokens are locked by the protocol and will be unlocked when the user will unstake.
-It means that this is the Astar protocol that directly secure the stake, and developers has no control on it.
+It means you never transfer tokens and the risk of losing tokens is zero (even if the risk 0 never exist).

 ## The raffle